 Hello, and welcome to the website of The Horse Fund and the Int'l Fund for Horses.
-I am Vivian Grant Farrell, the founding Presidnet.Let me tell you a bit about myself.
+I am Vivian Grant Farrell, our founding President.
+Here is a bit about myself.

 Horses have influenced my entire life.
 I cannot remember a time when horses have not been a part of it.